 University of Utah

-In the late 2000s, Dr. Bradley Katz conducted several studies using an updated, lighter version of the tint with more of a rose-grey hue as opposed to the earlier red-brown.
+In the late 2000s, Dr. Bradley Katz conducted several studies using an updated, lighter version of the tint with a different hue than the earlier red-brown of FL-41.
 He tested the tinted lenses on patients who had a known light sensitivity condition which causes involuntary squeezing of the eyes (called blepharospasm).

-However, it wasn’t just the color of the lens that made the glasses work.
+However, it wasn't just the color of the lens that made the glasses work.
 His analysis showed that the wavelengths played a vital role in their effectiveness.
-Dr. Katz tested a generic rose colored lens against the “updated rose FL-41” lens, and saw that the two were not the same.
-His updated FL-41 lens tested significantly better.
+Dr. Katz tested a generic colored lens against the "updated FL-41" lens, and saw that the two were not the same.
+A lens that blocks even more upper blue light tested significantly better.

 Harvard and Utah -